mattsanner/RESTpingpong/README.md

 Web app used to create players, record matches, and display the records of players, different matchups, and recent matches.

+To start application go to your tomcat directory (for XPX: /home/pi/tomcat8) and run the catalina.sh script with 'run' parameter: "/home/pi/tomcat8/bin/catalina.sh run"

+The above script should startup tomcat that automatically deploys the war in the webapps directory.
+The terminal should fill with startup logging then mention the server start up in XX seconds which indicates it is good to go.

+Create a player by appending '/create_player?firstName=Matt&lastName=Sanner' to the given local address for the app, replacing the player's first and last name with Matt and Sanner respectively.
+This can also be done manually with MySQL with a simple INSERT statement.

 # Contributing

 Currently a closed group contributing to the repo.
 Feel free to clone and make your own changes.